Rayton-Fissore Magnum: Rayton-Fissore

 The origin of the Laforza is the Rayton-Fissore Magnum 4x4, presented in July 1984.
 This vehicle was based on the shortened and lowered chassis of a projected medium-weight military off-roader called the Iveco "40 PM 10" (this project ended up being adopted as the Iveco VM 90).
-While the original Magnum prototype used the same turbodiesel engine as does the Iveco Turbodaily, the 2,445 cc Sofim turbodiesel which ended up being installed in most of the Rayton-Fissore Magnums was projected from an early stage.
+While the original Magnum prototype used the same turbodiesel engine as the Iveco Turbodaily, the 2,445 cc Sofim turbodiesel which ended up being installed in most of the Rayton-Fissore Magnums was projected from an early stage.
 The front and rear differentials, suspension, and brakes were carried over from the Iveco truck, which was based on the four-wheel drive version of the Iveco Daily.

 The steel body shell added additional strength to the chassis through a construction technique developed by Rayton Fissore called "UNIVIS."
 The body consisted of a square tubular structure bolted to the subframe with 10 rubber mounts (Silentbloc).
 Pre-series cars (built before March 1985) have fiberglass bodywork; the steel-bodied production cars retained the plastic bonnet and bootlid.
 Most of the Magnum bodies were built by Golden Car of Caramagna Piemonte and then sent to Rayton-Fissore in Cherasco to be finished.
 Many details such as the lamps came from Italian mass-market automobiles.
 The four-wheel-drive system was part-time with front and rear differentials, with the rear axle always being engaged.
 A BorgWarner transfer case provided a low set of gears for off-road use.
 The rear axle is a leaf-sprung live unit from the Iveco Daily.
 The standard power steering came from ZF.

 About 6,000 Magnums were produced in 18 years of production, of which around 1,200 were the US-market Laforzas.
 Approximately 1,000 Magnums fitted with the VM turbodiesel were sold to various Italian law enforcement agencies up until the late nineties.
 Other institutional purchasers included Italy's Guardia di Finanza, the State Forestry Corps, and other, lesser entities.
 Rayton-Fissore did not have a strong enough sales network to properly market the car and also lacked the financial resources to update it.

 Engines

-The Magnum was originally available with two petrol engine and one diesel engine.
+The Magnum was originally available with three engine options, including two petrol engines and one diesel engine.
 The 2.4 liter (2393 cc) Sofim turbo diesel produces 90 to 110 PS.
 The 2.0-litre four-cylinder supercharged petrol engine from Fiat/Lancia produces 138 PS and the 2.5-litre (2492 cc) Alfa Romeo sourced V6 produces 160 PS, with the V6 being marketed as the Magnum VIP.
 Only about 120 of the V6-engined version were built.

 With an updated version shown at the 1988 Turin Motor Show, the Fiat and Alfa Romeo engines were replaced with VM Motori turbodiesels and a BMW 3.4 liter inline-six as well as a BMW turbodiesel.